yoinergomez/ngcolombia-workshop/05-update.md

 }
 ```

-And that's it, when you click on the **Edit Show** button from any of the cards you should see the form display already pre-filled with the show's information.
+And that's it when you click on the **Edit Show** button from any of the cards you should see the form display already pre-filled with the show's information.